Go Constants Fundamentals

 Introduction

 In the previous lessons, we learned about variables in Go.
-In this lesson, we will delve into what constants are, how to use them, and why they are important.
-Let's enter the world of constants.
+In this lesson, we will explore the concept of constants, how to use them, and why they are important.
+Let's dive into the world of constants.

 Knowledge Points: